Finding Your Voice: 15 Ways to Build the Confidence to Speak Up

 "You don't have to be fearless.
 You just have to be brave for one moment at a time." – Unknown

-11. Detach From the Outcome
+11. Detach from the Outcome

 12. Borrow a Confident Persona